GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/v6rDNCu6XO8Nh5ujx0yw.png", alt="Main thread comparison.", width="800", height="450" %}

-The following demo shows an application of scroll driven animation created by CyberAgent.
+The following demo shows an application of scroll driven animation created by [CyberAgent](https://www.cyberagent.co.jp/en/).
 You can see that the photo fades in as you scroll.

-{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/xei4to5K1jmr9fCH8QFb.png", alt="CyberAgent Logo", width="800", height="178" %}

 {% Codepen { user: 'herablog', id: 'dygjeQE' } %}